matloff/regtools/inst/UnbalancedClasses.md

 = &int;<sub>t > h</sub> f<sub>0</sub>(t) dt

 The ROC curve is then a graph of TPR vs. FPR.
 As we vary h, it traces out the ROC curve.
-Here is how it can be implemented simply in R:

 Some R packages, such as ROCR, colorize the curve, with the color showing the value of h.

-The idea here is that even if we cannot quantity l<sub>01</sub>, we can explore various values of h to produce a decision rule that roughly reflects the relative values we place on true and false positives.
+The idea here is that even if we cannot quantity l<sub>01</sub>, we can at least explore various values of h to produce a decision rule that roughly reflects the relative values we place on true and false positives.

+Often a 45-degree line is superimposed on the ROC graph for comparison.
+To see why, say we are classifying patients as having a certain disease or not, say on the basis of a blood test.
+For a value of h associated with a point on the line, diseased and disease-free patients would have the same probability of testing positive, indicating that the test has no discriminatory value.

 *A note on AUC:*  AUC is the total area under the ROC curve.
 As such, it is a measure of the general predictive ability of your algorithm on